Saxon Shore

-The Saxon Shore (litus Saxonicum) was a military command of the late Roman Empire, consisting of a series of fortifications on both sides of the Channel.
+The Saxon Shore (litus Saxonicum) was a military command of the Late Roman Empire, consisting of a series of fortifications on both sides of the English Channel.
 It was established in the late 3rd century and was led by the "Count of the Saxon Shore".
 In the late 4th century, his functions were limited to Britain, while the fortifications in Gaul were established as separate commands.
-Several Saxon Shore forts survive in east and south-east England.
+Several well-preserved Saxon Shore forts survive in east and south-east England; they are some of the best-preserved Roman forts surviving in the world, notable for the height and strength of their walls.

 Background

-During the latter half of the 3rd century, the Roman Empire faced a grave crisis.
-Internally, it was weakened by civil wars, the violent succession of brief emperors, and secession in the provinces, while externally it faced a new wave of attacks by barbarian tribes.
-Most of Britain had been part of the empire since the mid-1st century.
-It was protected from raids in the north by the Hadrianic and Antonine Walls, while a fleet of some size was also available.
+During the latter half of the 3rd century, the Roman Empire faced a grave crisis: Weakened by civil wars, the rapid succession of short-lived emperors, and secession in the provinces, the Romans now faced new waves of attacks by barbarian tribes.
+Most of Britain had been part of the Roman Empire since the mid-1st century.
+It was protected from raids by native Celtic Britons in the north by the Hadrianic and Antonine Walls, while a fleet of some size was also available.

 However, as the frontiers came under increasing external pressure, fortifications were built throughout the Empire in order to protect cities and guard strategically important locations.
 It is in this context that the forts of the Saxon Shore were constructed.
 Already in the 230s, under Severus Alexander, several units had been withdrawn from the northern frontier and garrisoned at locations in the south, and had built new forts at Brancaster and Caister-on-Sea in Norfolk and Reculver in Kent.
 Dover was already fortified in the early 2nd century, and the other forts in this group were constructed in the period between the 270s and 290s.